egor-romanov/cv/index.md

 ## About me

-27 y.o. software developer in test and QA automation engineer.
+28 y.o.
+Software developer in test and QA automation engineer.
 Currently working with `go+js` stack.

-- I have experience in development of complex in-house systems for QA.
+- I have experience in the development of complex in-house systems for QA.
-- I built and managed a distributed tech department, designed production application from scratch, infra, ci/cd and agile processes in a startup.
+- I built and managed a distributed tech department and designed production applications from scratch, infra, ci/cd, and agile processes in a startup.
-- As QA automation I worked on web, low level libs, desktop products and supported ci/cd for them.
+- As QA automation, I worked on web, low-level libs, and desktop products and supported ci/cd for them.

 <a href="https://telegram.me/eromanov" style="font-size: 0;">
   <i class="ti ti-brand-telegram" style="font-size: 1.5rem; margin: 0.5rem;"></i>